Skip to content

 Every student we spoke to used Canvas daily but found its notification system unreliable.
 None of the competitors, not Siri, not Alexa, had tapped into it.
 That was the opening.
 Integrating Canvas gave Google Assistant a unique edge and gave students a real reason to use it.

-From rough sketches to a high-fidelity prototypes.
+From rough sketches to a high-fidelity prototype

 Outcome